 Happy New Year!
 I hope that 2015 is off to a good start for all of you.
 It’s now been two years since I started “Recovering Shopaholic”!
 I extend a heartfelt thank you to everyone who’s been accompanying me on my journey, whether you’re new or have been following my posts since January 2013.

 Before I delve into my third year of blogging, I’d like to briefly pause to reflect upon year two.
-Since I started this blog on January 2, 2013, I have published 225 posts on the topics of wardrobe management, personal style, shopping behavior and psychology, accountability, Project 333, and more!
+Since I started this blog on January 2, 2013, I have published over 200 posts on the topics of wardrobe management, personal style, shopping behavior and psychology, accountability, Project 333, and more!
 During 2014, 103 new posts went live and thousands of comments were made by dedicated readers.

 In today’s post, I share the most popular posts of 2014, as well as my personal favorite posts.
 I also highlight the most visited outgoing links from the blog, many of which were also quite popular in 2013.
 Those who are new to “Recovering Shopaholic” will get a chance to check out the highlights of 2014, and longtime readers will have an opportunity to revisit some posts they enjoyed the first time around.

 I also did a “best of” post for 2013, which you can check out HERE if you’re interested.
 If you’re looking for more inspiration, I invite you to visit my “Start Here” and “Recovery Tips” pages.
 Now let’s move on with the best of 2014…

 The 12 Most Popular Posts

 My 12 posts below received the most visitors of all of the articles I wrote during 2014.
 The most popular topics were personal style and wardrobe management, which doesn’t come as a surprise to me at all.
 In fact, it’s in line with the feedback I received on my first ever reader survey.
 Also popular were posts on Project 333 and shopping behavior and psychology.
 I will continue to write about all of these topics in 2015.